n1621729482/awesome-python3-webapp/readme.txt

-Git is distributed a version control system.
-Git is free software.
+Git is distributed a version control system. --njlong Git is free software.